Safety + Wellness

 - Consider taking a rapid test.
-The UUA will have tests available at General Assembly, upon request and the COVID Health and Wellness Coordinator can assist in getting a test to your room if it is in the GA housing block, or provide a list of locations for PCR testing within close proximity to your hotel.
+The UUA will have tests available at General Assembly, upon request.
 (We are aware of the current research on the efficacy of rapid tests; however, for now, this approach aids in mitigating negative outcomes should someone with symptoms test positive for COVID-19).

 - Continue isolation until all symptoms resolve.

 - Get a PCR test.
-The Covid Health and Well-Being Coordinator will provide a list of locations for PCR testing in Portland, ideally within close proximity.
+The GA Care Team can provide a list of locations for PCR testing in Downtown Pittsburgh.